hugocotoflorez/hbuild/README.md

 ## Options file

-The file have to following the HCF stanard.
+The file have to following the [*HCF standard*](https://github.com/hugocotoflorez/vshcfp) and be named `build.hcf`.

 ### Default field

-The default field stores global variables and the default exec entry point.
+The **default** field stores *global variables* and the *default exec entry point*.
 All the variables in default can be referenced only by it's name.

 ### Exec

 The entry field (default by default) have to had a exec entry.
-It can only have keys joined by spaces.
+It can only have *keys* or *field names* joined by spaces.
 Each key  value would be executed, from left to right.

-### Implicit exec

-In the exec entry there would be key entries or field names.
 If a field name is found, it executes their exec.

 ### Priority